 Other businesses confuse digital transformation with digitization and some even seem to think digital transformaton is optimization or automation or, worse, another word for restructuring.

-For those who understand that digital transformation is not some bolt-on strategy for the short run but is as much about culture, profound change and a step-by-step approach, led top down, the stakeholders (workers, customers, “users”, partners, shareholders…) take center stage.
+For those who understand that digital transformation is not some bolt-on strategy for the short run but that a digital transformation strategy is as much about culture, profound change and a step-by-step approach, led top down, the stakeholders (workers, customers, “users”, partners, shareholders…) take center stage.

 The key questions which guide their digital transformation projects and enterprise-wide initiatives always revolve around how to better serve these stakeholders, across everything that influences their goals, from usability and processes to involvement, the creation of value and the development of new capabilities to do so.